Terms of reference

 - Director, Library

-- Director, Student and Accommodation Services Division
+- Director, Student Academic Services

 The quorum for any meeting of the Senate shall be a majority of the total number of members.